Whoa! You don’t see this everyday!

 While Catholics and Protestants have a lot in common, there are few things that get Protestants more concerned about Catholicism than our veneration of Mary.
 And what’s more Marian than the Rosary?

-And yet, a Baptist writer on Twitter reveals that he recently prayed the Rosary and found it very powerful.
+And yet, a Baptist writer on Twitter revealed he prayed the Rosary and found it very powerful.
 Not only that, he recommended people watch YouTube videos of EWTN foundress Mother Angelica to learn how!

 Here’s his tweet:

-Mike Bevel‘s unusual tweet is going viral.
-Even though he only has 346 followers, his tweet (as of this writing) has gotten more than 1200 likes and 88 retweets, and counting.
+Mike Bevel’s unusual tweet went viral.
+Even though he only has 916 followers, his tweet received almost 6000 likes and nearly 500 total retweets.

 He’s gotten lots of comments and questions, and he’s given some interesting responses.